vignesh-deltaforge/valleyair/README.md

 ### `app.py`
 - Streamlit chat app with real-time streaming, chat history, reset, transcript download, and context display.
+- **Air quality charting**: For air quality queries, displays a real-time chart and answer.
+For general queries, displays answer and sources.
+- **Conversational location prompts**: If a location is missing or invalid, the chatbot prompts for it in the chat, and the next user message is treated as the location.
+- **Robust chat history logic**: Ensures both query context and answers are always visible in the correct order for both air quality and general queries.
 - Stateless: All chat history is session-based and not stored server-side.

 ### `workflow.py`
 - Wires up the agents using LangGraph.
 - `run_multiagent_workflow(user_query)`: Synchronous answer.
 - `run_multiagent_workflow_streaming(user_query, callback_handler)`: Streaming answer (for Streamlit UI), with callback support for real-time token and event updates.
+- **Conditional routing**: Uses QueryClassifierTool to route queries to AirQualityAgent or the general retrieval/synthesis pipeline.

 ### `agents/`
 - **query_context.py**: `QueryContextAgent` rewrites queries and generates keywords for hybrid retrieval.
 - **retrieval.py**: `SpecializedRetrievalAgent` performs hybrid retrieval (BM25 + vector), deduplication, and cross-encoder reranking.
 - **synthesis.py**: `ResponseSynthesisAgent` and `StreamingResponseSynthesisAgent` generate answers, with streaming support for the UI.
+Now always yields an 'answer' event for general queries.
+- **air_quality_agent.py**: `AirQualityAgent` robustly extracts and validates location, fetches Open-Meteo data, and streams both a chart and a synthesized answer.
+Handles LLM quirks and user input errors gracefully.
+- **air_quality_tools.py**: `OpenMeteoTools` for geocoding, validation, and Open-Meteo API calls.
+Accepts only valid San Joaquin Valley locations.

 ### `vectorstore.py`
 - Connects to Elasticsearch.